oliviersamson/Muck-BugFixes/README.md

 - Fix bug where it is possible to see further into fog from the sides of the screen
 - Fix bug where Chief's spinning attack hitbox allows to be in contact with him while taking no damage
 - Fix bug where a player gets HP over his limit when entering combat with Bob
-- Fix bug where spectating a player when the gameover UI pops up will keep the camera movements enabled while browsing the menu.
 - Fix bug where workbench texture is not the same between the craftable workbench and the workbench associated with the wood cutter
 - Fix bug where mob attack is delayed right after spawning